 When registrants change their residence address or become transient (homeless), they are required to update their registration information within five working days with a local law enforcement agency.
 The local agency then forwards this information to DOJ.
 DOJ updates this website on a daily basis based upon the information received from local law enforcement agencies.

 Pursuant to Penal Code § 290.46, sex offender information is displayed according to specific posting categories based upon conviction.
 The home address category requires that the home address of the offender be posted.
 The ZIP Code category requires that the offender’s ZIP Code, city and county be posted but not his or her home address.
 The conditional home address category requires that some offenders be moved from the ZIP Code category to the home address category upon conviction of another registrable offense.
 There is also a category of registered sex offenders that cannot, by law, be displayed on the Megan’s Law website.
 However, those offenders are still required to register as sex offenders with local law enforcement agencies.
-For statistical information regarding the number of registrants in each posting category, please visit the statistics page.

 Certain offenders can apply to be excluded from this website pursuant to Penal Code § 290.46, subdivision (e).
 If the offense is a felony sexual battery (Penal Code § 243.4(a)), or a misdemeanor annoy/molest children (Penal Code § 647.6.), exclusion must be granted if there is no other registrable offense.
 An offender convicted of felony child pornography (Penal Code §§ 311.1, 311.2 subd. (b), (c), or (d), or Penal Code §§ 311.3, 311.4, 311.10, or 311.11), where the victim was at least 16 years or older, can also apply for exclusion.
 Offenders who successfully complete probation for an offense in which the victim was their child, stepchild, sibling, or grandchild, and which did not involve either oral copulation or penetration of the victim, may also be granted exclusion.
 Beginning January 1, 2012, exclusion cannot be granted unless the person’s risk level on the state static risk assessment instrument is low or moderate-low.
 Offenders in this category must also register as a sex offender with a local law enforcement agency.